nchristiny/nchristiny.github.io/_posts/2024-09-04-welcome-to-jekyll-again.md

 ---
 Updated my blog's Ruby version and bundle.
 Just a couple of snags along the way.

+# Prep

+Did have to restart postgres after `brew upgrade`, `brew services restart postgresql@15`

+Also can't seem to launch VSCodium even after updating it.

+> "Apple can’t check app for malicious software"

+> Using an app that can’t be checked for malicious software might harm your Mac or compromise your privacy.
+If you’re certain that the app you want to use is from a trustworthy source, you can override your Mac security settings to open it.

+> In the Finder  on your Mac, locate the app you want to open.

+> Don’t use Launchpad to locate the app.

+> Control-click the app icon, then choose Open from the shortcut menu.

+> Click Open.

+> The app is saved as an exception to your security settings, and you can open it at any time by double-clicking it, just as you do with any registered app.

+Note: You can also grant an exception for a blocked app by clicking the Open Anyway button in Privacy & Security settings.
+This button is available for about an hour after you try to open the app.

+To change these settings on your Mac, choose Apple menu  > System Settings, then click Privacy & Security  in the sidebar.
+(You may need to scroll down.)

+## Now ready to actually upgrade Ruby

+`rbenv install 3.3.5`

 - [x] Need to prepend `be` (alias for `bundle exec`) to `jekyll serve` once getting thru `bundle update`.

 - [x] Re-add `_drafts` directory.